-The Internship & Seminar comprises 180 hours for four academic credits.
+The Internship & Seminar comprises 225 hours for five academic credits.
 Upon completion of this course, students will be able to:

-- Demonstrate awareness of the ethics involved in doing an internship in the context of Kenya and by extension the tropical countries in the region - Describe, analyze, and synthesize their learning experience in the internship in the form of an internship paper; - Articulate new learning from the internship experience in the form of an oral presentation; - Show understanding of the complexities of public health promotion, practice and COVID-19 pandemic in Kenya and in the tropics more broadly; - Assess the challenges public health and the effects of COVID-19 in Kenya and the tropics; - Gain meaningful and practical experience in their chosen field.
+- Demonstrate awareness of the ethics involved in doing an internship in the context of Kenya and by extension the tropical countries in the region; - Describe, analyze, and synthesize their learning experience in the internship in the form of an internship paper; - Articulate new learning from the internship experience in the form of an oral presentation; - Show understanding of the complexities of public health promotion, practice in the tropics more broadly; - Assess the challenges public health in Kenya and the tropics; - Gain meaningful and practical experience in their chosen field.